2025–26 Polish Cup: Round of 16

 The draw for this round was conducted in the headquarter of Telewizja Polska on 4 November 2025.
-The matches will be played on 2–4 December 2025.
-Participating in this round are the 16 winners from the previous round.
-Games will be hosted by teams playing in a lower division in the 2025–26 season or by first drawn team in a case of match between clubs from the same division.
+The matches were played on 2–4 December 2025.
+Participating in this round were the 16 winners from the previous round.
+Games were hosted by teams playing in a lower division in the 2025–26 season or by first drawn team in a case of match between clubs from the same division.